 - Participation limits: The limit of participation is now four events.

 - Parade of athletes, coaches and officials.
-Schools are encouraged to bring school banners for display and use in the parade.

 - Starting blocks.
 Teams may use the starting blocks provided by meet management.
 Blocks provided by other schools must be reviewed by meet management prior to their use.